cheat-engine/cheat-engine/Cheat Engine/release/readme.txt

-Improved DBVM cloak performance when more than 20 regions are cloaked Implemented DBVM based execute watch and "find what addresses this code accesses" Implemented DBVM breakpoints (They always execute afterwards, including execute bp's)
+Improved DBVM cloak performance when more than 20 regions are cloaked Implemented DBVM based execute watch and "find what addresses this code accesses" Implemented DBVM breakpoints (They always execute afterwards, including execute bp's) Improved autocomplete so it now doesn't delete old code Added hotkeys to ultimap2

 Fixes: